aval-e/DeepLab4Avalanches/README.md

 5. `pip install -e .`

 Option 2 (using anaconda):

-1. Navigate to directory with environment.yml file
+1. Navigate to directory with environment.yml file and change the prefix path in the environment.yml file
+2. Change the segm_models path in the requirements.txt file
-2. `conda env create -f environment.yml`
+3. `conda env create -f environment.yml`
+4. `conda activate eco`
+5. `run pip install -e .` in the root dir

 ### Training